Evictions

 Eviction Notice Process

-• It is important to note that the ONLY lawful way for a landlord to evict a tenant, is for the landlord to obtain a court order, called a “forcible entry and detainer”, signed by the circuit court or magistrate judge.
+• It is important to note that the ONLY lawful way for a landlord to evict a tenant is to obtain a court order, called a “forcible entry and detainer”, signed by the circuit court or magistrate judge.
 The judge will assign a date when the tenant must be out.

-• After initial notice is served, the tenant has three (3) days to vacate the property.
-If the tenant does not vacate, the next step would be to have the landlord file a lawsuit for eviction, called a “Summons and Complaint” which would require the tenant to acknowledge the lawsuit and respond with a written answer that is properly filed and served.
+• After the initial notice is served, the tenant has three (3) days to vacate the property.
+If the tenant does not leave, the next step for the landlord is to file a lawsuit for eviction, called a “Summons and Complaint”, which requires the tenant to acknowledge the lawsuit and respond with a written answer that is properly filed and served.
 If the tenant chooses to fight the eviction, they must respond to the Summons and Complaint within the timeframe listed.

-• *NOTE* A landlord CANNOT lock a tenant out of their home, take their property, and shut off essential utilities.
+• *NOTE* A landlord CANNOT lock a tenant out of their home, take their property, or shut off essential utilities.

 • A landlord is not able to force a tenant to move by raising rent, decreasing services, or start eviction because of incomplete repairs to the home or complaining to a governmental agency about repairs.